solangegueiros/rsk-tutorials/en/truffle/setup-truffle-oz.md

 ![getBalance accounts 0 again](../../images/setup-truffle-oz/image-41.png)

 Great!
-Now I have 50000000000000000, which means that I have 0.05 tR-BTC with 18 decimal places of precision.
+Now I have 50000000000000000, which means that I have 0.05 tRBTC with 18 decimal places of precision.

 # Where to go from here